xorvoid/forsp/README.md

 ## Tutorial

-The best way to learn Forsp is to read the tutorial: [here](examples/tutorial.fp)
+The best way to learn Forsp is to [read the tutorial](examples/tutorial.fp)

 ## Recursive Factorial Example